btalabs/uniond/README.md

 Follow @uniondee for updates.

+NOTE: THIS PROJECT IS NOT READY FOR DEPLOYMENT.

 #What is UnionD?

 We are trying to systemise the organising of groups of people sharing common skills and interests.
 Guilds, co-operatives and friendly societies share many of these ideas which until now have not been formalised in code.